stefanfcw123/Framework3/Assets/Game/Resources/Text/LuaFiles/base/patternUI.lua.txt

     end

     if s == nil then
-        error("The sprite don't find in self.spritePool")
+        error("The sprite don't find in self.spritePool name is " .. name)
     end

     self:SetImage(s);